 Another supply chain industry challenge in the automotive industry is changing in semiconductor technology.
 “Technology roadmaps change roughly every four years with each of the semiconductor suppliers, so it’s crucial to understand what the different companies will be doing in the future,” said Amanda Willis, General Motors global purchasing and supply chain director, electrical systems.
 It’s important for automotive purchasers at automakers, tier 1 suppliers and EMS providers to monitor technology roadmaps of key chip suppliers to keep abreast of technology developments that could impact automotive systems in the future.

 “Miniaturisation is also a trend in this space as it closely follows the consumer industry” and needs to be monitored, she said.

 Panzica added that supporting long product lifecycles in the auto industry is also challenging.
 He noted that many electronic products have nine-month to two-year product lifecycles.
 “Automotive lifecycle requirements could be 10 years,” said Panzica.
 Long product lifecycles mean that suppliers, including EMS providers, need to continue to build components and subsystems for vehicles for as long as it is in production.

-While the automotive purchasers face challenges concerning quality, reliability and delivery, they are also exposed to the supply chain risks of the electronics industry.
-For instance, in electronics critical components are sometimes single-source parts.
+While the automotive purchasers face challenges concerning quality, reliability, and delivery, they are also exposed to the supply chain risks of the electronics industry.
+For instance, in electronics, critical components are sometimes single-source parts.
 If the supplier of a single-source component has a manufacturing problem, there is a risk of a production line shutdown.
-Bahash said the risks in electronics are “not specific risks to the auto industry, but centre around general capacity as the world continues to consume more electronics,” she said.
-In the electronics industry lead times can stretch and some part may go on allocation at times and buyers need to scramble to find parts to keep production lines running.
+Bahasa said the risks in electronics are “not specific risks to the auto industry, but center around general capacity as the world continues to consume more electronics,” she said.
+In the electronics industry lead times can stretch and some parts may go on allocation at times and buyers need to scramble to find parts to keep production lines running.